Eemeliri/emerald_stuff/README.md

 * Reset clock by pressing R
 * Check EVs and IVs in PC by pressing Start
 * Move name instead of TM name in shops (Credit: Duke)
+* Changed Battle Frontier Pokemon to include up to Gen 6

 ### Other Changes
 * [**Overworld expansion**](https://github.com/ghoulslash/pokeemerald/tree/overworld-expansion)